 NIIM apologises that an advertisement for the Heckel HT3000 Whole-Body Hyperthermia System device, which was published on the Hyperthermia section on this website, should not have been published.

-In the advertisement, we inadvertently and improperly made a prohibited representation about cancer; restricted representations about asthma, bronchitis, ulcerative colitis, Crohn's disease; chronic prostatitis, neurodermatitis and many others; and stated that the use of the device for the treatment of serious disease is safe.
+In the advertisement we unlawfully made claims that the product is recommended for the treatment of a large number of very serious diseases, conditions and disorders, including chronic, malignant and degenerative processes.
+We made prohibited representations about cancer; restricted representations about asthma, bronchitis, ulcerative colitis, Crohn’s disease, chronic prostatitis, neurodermatitis and many others; and stated that the use of the device for the treatment of serious disease is safe.

 Whole Body and Local Hyperthermia Therapy

 Hyperthermia therapy, also called thermal medicine or thermotherapy, is a type of therapy in which body tissue is exposed to high temperature.
 Hyperthermia therapy can be applied locally or used as a whole body treatment.

 What is whole-body hyperthermia therapy?

 NIIM is proud to use the Heckel HT-3000 Whole Body Hyperthermia System.
 Body temperature plays a crucial role in the regulation of our immune system.
 A healthy organism responds to certain illnesses with regulated increases in temperature, which may progress to a high fever during the acute phase of disease.
 The onset of a fever triggers an enhanced immune response and is considered a natural temporary “immunological special event”.

 The hyperthermia system is intended to be used to produce and control the delivery of mild heat.
 The system uses water-filtered infrared radiation to induce mild whole- body hyperthermia as an adjunct therapy to conventional treatments.